xNickyDev/Forkman/docs/commands/uptime.md

----
-description: Returns the uptime of the bot.
----

 # -uptime

+Returns the uptime of the bot.

 ## Usage

 ```
 -uptime
 ```